adamtagscherer/crd-practice/README.md

 With this repository you can define a custom resource with the following fields:

-replica - the replica count of the pods
+replicas - the replica count of the pods

 host - the domain on which you want the application to be available